Here are five things you don't want to miss:

 From 2 to 5 p.m.
 Sunday, Oct.
 8, the second workshop will provide an update on Knight Foundation's "Table Stakes" project and present newsrooms of innovation and culture that are best for the 21st century.

 Offered on a first-come, first-served basis, both workshops are free to those who are registered to attend the conference.
 Those who would like to attend just the workshops can sign up for only $75.

 Need more diversity in your newsroom?
 Get quick tips from industry leaders.
 This panel takes a fresh look at recruiting and retaining journalists of color in the digital age.
-Our experts will provide insight on today's journalism graduates and talented folks with potential working in the digital space.
+On Tuesday, Oct.
+10, our experts will provide insight on today's journalism graduates and talented folks with potential working in the digital space.
 How do we retain journalists of color who are worried about the future and are tempted to seek employment in public relations, academia and other "more stable" professions?

 - Katrice Hardy, editor of The Greenville News and USA TODAY southeast regional editor

 - Carlos Sanchez, editor of the McAllen (Texas) Monitor

 - Peter Bhatia, editor and vice president of The Cincinnati Enquirer and Ohio editor of the USA TODAY Network

 - Karen Magnuson (moderator), editor and vice president of news at the Rochester (New York) Democrat and Chronicle